-A business' calendar of operations usually considers the seasonality of activities relevant to the location of the farm.
+A grain business' calendar of operations usually considers the seasonality of activities relevant to the location of the farm.
 Extreme weather events are highly likely to disrupt these operations.

-The four extreme events of most concern to farmers are extended dry periods (drought), extreme high temperatures (heatwaves), extreme low temperatures (including frosts) and extended wet periods.
-These can affect yield and quality, infrastructure and soil condition and health, cashflow, animal health and performance and social wellbeing.
-Each of these impact areas will be affected to different degrees by extreme events (e.g. extreme low temperatures may be of particular concern during flowering, extreme wet may be more disruptive during lambing/calving or harvest), and may require different tactical responses.
+The four extreme events of most concern to grain producers are extended dry periods (drought), extreme high temperatures (heatwaves), extreme low temperatures (including frosts) and extended wet periods.
+These can affect grain yield and quality, soil condition and health, cashflow and social wellbeing.
+Each of these impact areas will be affected to different degrees by extreme events (e.g. extreme high temperatures may be of particular concern flowering and grain fill) and may require different tactical responses.
 Some tactical responses are more relevant in cases when the duration of the extreme event is prolonged.

-Extreme events can disrupt business cashflow and have flow-on effects on commodity prices.
-There are a range of possibilities that may create risks for some businesses and opportunities for others(e.g. if production in one region is impacted by drought, this may drive up prices, meaning regions unaffected by the drought will benefit).
+Extreme events can disrupt business cashflow.
+Additionally, extreme weather events can have a flow-on effects on commodity prices, with a range of possibilities that may create risks for some businesses and opportunities for other businesses (e.g. if production in one region is impacted by drought, this may drive up prices, meaning regions unaffected by the drought will benefit).